Chapter 171 — Driver's License

 Actions on School Bus Endorsement

-In addition to the standard cancellation rules, the commissioner can cancel a school bus endorsement if the driver has …
+In addition to the authority under section 171.3215, the commissioner may cancel a person's school bus driver's …

 171.322